Livada Orphan Care History

 Discipleship groups are formed for older LOC kids and other orphans/at-risk kids involved in our ministry.
 A leadership training group is led by Jeff and Jenny McDonnell to prepare key staff and volunteers to multiply out their deepening faith.
 Dan Rotar hosts monthly “family meetings” for all local LOC graduates to offer encouragement and counsel as needed.

 LOC now has 28 orphan graduates and 27 kids in full time care, serves 400 abandoned kids that are wards of the Romanian government in orphanages, state group homes, and abandoned baby wards of hospitals, and another 250 kids that are highly at risk of abandonment, abuse, and neglect in two Gypsy villages: Apalina and Ogra.
 Two of the LOC orphan grads have finished university and one is getting his Master’s Degree.
 Livada’s vision and mission to build God’s kingdom through the platform of orphan care are clearer and more fruitful than ever before.

 Livada receives certification from the ECFA.
 (Evangelical Council for Financial Accountability)

-Kim Zaksek joins staff as our volunteer Intercessory prayer coordinator.
-She is joined by Regina Cox, and Sally Roberts to intercede for the overall ministry and especially for the leadership of Livada.
+An Intercessory Prayer Team is established.
+Kim, Regina Cox, and Sally Roberts intercede daily for the overall ministry and especially for the leadership of Livada.